 BS in EARTH AND ENVIRONMENTAL SCIENCES

-The School of the Environment offers a BS in Earth and Environmental Sciences with majors in: Earth Sciences, Environmental and Ecosystem Sciences, Forestry, and Wildlife Ecology and Conservation Sciences.
+The School of the Environment offers a BS in Earth and Environmental Sciences with majors in: Earth Sciences, Environmental and Ecosystem Sciences, Forest Ecology and Management, and Wildlife Ecology and Conservation Sciences.
 Additional information about the School can be found at: http://environment.wsu.edu/.

 Student Learning Outcomes